Kailash1233/icon2k24/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact

 If you have any questions or concerns, please feel free to reach out to the project maintainers:

-Kailash
+Kailash,
-Ibrahim Fardeen
+Ibrahim Fardeen,
-PremKumar V
+PremKumar V,
-Nashith
+Nashith,